 Easy of use

-Drylyte process is more than 5 times quicker than the mechanical abrasive polishing.
+DryLyte achieves lower surface roughness than abrasive polishing.
+The DryLyte process is more than 5 times quicker than mechanical abrasive polishing.

-Drylyte process is not rounding the edges of the pieces as the way of polishing is by ion transport and not applying pressure and movement as the abrasive polishing does.
+The DryLyte process does not round the edges of the pieces as the way of polishing is by ion transport and not applying pressure and movement as the abrasive polishing does.

 Drylyte process is able to polish in small corners and dead zones as it is only needed to arrive to the area and apply electricity.
 Abrasive polishing has big difficulties to polish in those areas as it is not able to apply pressure and movement with accuracy.